Career Timeline of Amal Clooney: Major Achievements and Milestones

 March 2018: Joined Legal Team for Reuters Journalists

-In March 2018, Amal Clooney joined the international legal team that represented the Pulitzer Prize-winning Burmese journalists for Reuters, Wa Lone and Kyaw Soe Oo, who were sentenced to seven years in prison in Myanmar.
+In March 2018, Amal Clooney joined the international legal team representing Burmese Reuters journalists, Wa Lone and Kyaw Soe Oo, who were imprisoned in Myanmar.

 2018: Donations Following Stoneman Douglas Shooting

-In 2018, following the Stoneman Douglas High School shooting, the Clooneys pledged $500,000 to the March for Our Lives and said they would be in attendance.
-They also donated $100,000 to the Young Center for Immigrant Children's Rights.
+In 2018, following the Stoneman Douglas High School shooting, the Clooneys pledged $500,000 to the March for Our Lives and also donated $100,000 to the Young Center for Immigrant Children's Rights.

-In May 2019, the Reuters journalists Wa Lone and Kyaw Soe Oo, who were represented by Amal Clooney's legal team, were released from prison in Myanmar.
+In May 2019, the Burmese Reuters journalists Wa Lone and Kyaw Soe Oo, who were represented by Amal Clooney, were released from prison in Myanmar.

-July 2019: Leads Legal Team for Maria Ressa
+July 2019: Leadership of Legal Team Representing Maria Ressa

-In July 2019, Amal Clooney and Caoilfhionn Gallagher became the leaders of the international legal team that represented Filipino-American journalist Maria Ressa, who faced legal charges.
+In July 2019, Amal Clooney and Irish barrister Caoilfhionn Gallagher became the leaders of the international legal team representing Filipino-American journalist Maria Ressa, who was facing legal charges.

-In 2020, Amal and George Clooney donated $100,000 to three Lebanese charities, the Lebanese Red Cross, Impact Lebanon, and Baytna Baytak, to help provide aid to those affected by the explosion in Beirut.
+In 2020, Amal and George Clooney donated $100,000 to three Lebanese charities (the Lebanese Red Cross, Impact Lebanon, and Baytna Baytak) to provide aid to those affected by the explosion in Beirut.

 2020: $1 Million Donation to Coronavirus Relief Efforts

-In 2020, the Clooneys donated $1 million to coronavirus relief efforts, including donations to the NHS, The Lebanese Food Bank, and The Mill at Sonning Theatre to help them through the pandemic.
+In 2020, the Clooneys donated $1 million to coronavirus relief efforts, including money for the NHS, The Lebanese Food Bank, and The Mill at Sonning Theatre.

 In November 2021, Amal Clooney was co-plaintiff's and victims' counsel in the first case in which an Islamic State member, Taha al-Jumailly, was convicted of genocide and crimes against humanity and sentenced to life in prison.